TomDonoghue/TomDonoghue.github.io/_posts/2020-02-23-OnComingOut.md

 My Grandfather has lived in the same house for over 50 years, nestled in a suburb in the north of England.
 He is a little better at the whole online messaging thing.
 He sent me an e-mail, saying he'd read the things I'd posted and that of course it makes no difference to them.

-The next line mentions that he read my recent paper.
+Then the next line mentions that he read my recent paper.
 It's really interesting, he says, even though he hadn't totally understood it all.
 At first, I found this a bit of a jarring transition.
 I have come to see it as a rather wonderful version of "everything is fine, nothing is going to change with us".

 <center> . . . . . </center>